-To enable efficient reasoning about scene visibility and occlusion, VAD-GS first applies voxelization to the initialized point cloud to enforce uniform spatial density.
+To enable efficient reasoning about scene visibility and occlusion, in the first step, VAD-GS applies voxelization to the initialized point cloud to enforce uniform spatial density.
 The visibility of each voxel is defined as the union of the observation views associated with its constituent points.
-Specifically, LiDAR points are sourced from individual frames, whereas SfM points are triangulated from at least two views.
-Reasoning about voxel visibility provides two key advantages: First, rasterizing the distances of visible voxel surfaces via classical z-buffering produces a denser and more reliable depth map, compared to conventional geometric supervision methods that rely on sparse point clouds and nearest-neighbor search.
+Specifically, each LiDAR point is sourced from an individual frame, whereas SfM points are triangulated from at least two views.
+Reasoning about voxel visibility provides two key advantages: (1) Rasterizing the distances of visible voxel surfaces via classical z-buffering \cite{akenine2018realtime} produces a denser and more reliable depth map, compared to conventional geometric supervision methods that rely on sparse point clouds and nearest-neighbor search.
 This rasterized depth map reduces missed surface intersections, constrains depth errors within the voxel resolution, and naturally excludes occluded voxels located behind incomplete foreground geometry, thereby preventing erroneous updates during model optimization.
-Second, rasterizing a 2D index map establishes a mapping between image pixels and their underlying 3D structures.
+(2) Rasterizing a 2D index map establishes a mapping between image pixels and their underlying 3D structures.
 By storing only the index of the first intersected and visible voxel along each pixel ray, this mapping ensures both validity and efficiency, enabling fast retrieval of geometric attributes such as 3D position, surface normals, and neighborhood connectivity.